hzeller/beagleg/README.md

 done in the PRU.
 The host program needs less than 1% CPU-time processing a typical G-Code file.

-The `send-gcode` program is parsing G-Code, extracting axes moves and enqueues them to the realtime unit.
+The `machine-control` program is parsing G-Code, extracting axes moves and enqueues them to the realtime unit.

+*Note: the formally called `send-gcode` has been renamed to `machine-control`*

 ## APIs
 The functionality is encapsulated in independently usable APIs.